anirudhsatish22/Head-Detection/README.md

 5. Install Keras (version 2.2.4) with "pip install keras==2.2.4"
 6. Downgrade numpy to version 1.16.4 if you have a more recent version to avoid deprecated function warnings.
 7. Install matplotlib as I use this for image processing in certain places
+8. Install the tabulate library for evaluation formatting.

 Note that this method is more tedious than the virtual env route.
 I have updated the necessary versions in the requirements.txt file, so the latter method should also work should you wish to try.
 I just preder conda.
 Also note, that the [software requirements](#software-requirements) remain the same, with a GPU required to run the bounding box detection code.
 Evaluation and data processing scripts can be run on any machine with python3